Bitterroot River: Habitat and wildlife

 Although the Bitterroot River passes close by to many residential areas, it is an excellent place for wildlife viewing.
-Many species of ducks and waterfowl are common along with osprey, bald eagles and heron.
+Many species of ducks and waterfowl are common along with osprey (Pandion haliaetus), bald eagles (Haliaeetus leucocephalus), and heron.
 Elk (Cervus canadensis), moose (Alces alces), and both white-tailed deer (Odocoileus virginianus) and mule deer (Odocoileus hemionus) frequent the river as a source of water and to graze near its banks.
 The most notable wildlife viewing locale along the river is the famous Lee Metcalf National Wildlife Refuge, named for U.S. Senator Lee Metcalf, a pioneer of the conservation movement.

 A renowned fly fishing stream, the Bitterroot River mainstem and many of its tributaries are important migratory corridors and spawning habitat for native westslope cutthroat trout (Oncorhynchus clarki lewisi) and bull trout (Salvelinus confluentus).
 Other native fish include mountain whitefish (Prosopium williamsoni), longnose sucker (Catostomus catostomus), slimy sculpin (Cottus cognatus), and longnose dace (Rhinichthys cataractae).

 Rainbow trout (Oncorhynchus mykiss) and brown trout (Salmo trutta) are popular gamefish but are not native to the Bitterroot River watershed and pose significant threats to native trout.
 In Montana, rainbow trout are only native to the upper Kootenai River in the state's extreme northwest corner.
 Non-native rainbow trout pose one of the greatest threats to cutthroat trout by hybridization, producing "cutbows".
 In addition, non-native brook trout (Salvelinus fontinalis) often displace native cutthroat trout and bull trout in small streams.